AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 Uninitialized Variables
 ~~~~~~~~~~~~~~~~~~~~~~~

 We will now present each class of error which can be detected by flow analysis, starting with reading an uninitialized variable which is nearly always an error.
-It introduces non-determinism and breaks the type system as the value of an uninitialized variable may be outside that of its subtype’s range.
+It introduces non-determinism and breaks the type system as the value of an uninitialized variable may be outside that of its subtype's range.
 For these reasons, GNATprove has resorted to requiring every read variable to be initialized.

 Flow analysis is responsible for ensuring that this requirement is always fulfilled by SPARK code.
 For example, in the function ``Max_Array`` shown on this example, we have forgotten to initialize the value of ``Max`` prior to entering the loop.
 As a consequence, the value read in the condition of the if statement may be uninitialized.
 Flow analysis will detect and report this error.